 These indicators of abuse should not be ignored.
 People who experience them should be evaluated by a physician or addiction specialist.
 If chemical dependency is diagnosed, treatment should begin immediately.

-Residential inpatient treatment programs will likely offer the best chance for a full and sustainable recovery from Ritalin abuse.
+Luxury Ritalin addiction treatment will likely offer the best chance for a full and sustainable recovery from Ritalin abuse.